Bigjango13/Pyper/README.md

 @pyperServer.parseRequest("/")
 def index(request):
-    return pyper.ascii, "This is the index"
+    return pyper.common.ascii, "This is the index"

 pyperServer.start()
 ```